jrmlhermitte/jrmlhermitte.github.io/_posts/2025-08-12-agents-and-verification.md

 ## When Are Agents Worth It?

 **TL;DR** Agents are only worth it if the probability of their success, $P_s$, is greater than the time it takes to verify the task over the total time it would have taken to complete the task without an agent, $\frac{\mathrm{Verification Time}}{\mathrm{Actual Task Time}}$ , so $P_s >
 \frac{\mathrm{Verification Time}}{\mathrm{Actual Task Time}}$.

 ### Introduction

-Agents are so prevalent today that I don't believe they need any introduction.
+Agents are so prevalent today that they hardly need any introduction.
-You can find numerous success stories.
-My favorite one so far is this recent one [here](https://cameronwestland.com/it-s-not-10x-it-s-36x-this-is-what-it-looks-like-to-kill-a-usd30k-meeting-with-ai) involving oncall triage.
+Numerous success stories exist.
+A notable example is this recent one [here](https://cameronwestland.com/it-s-not-10x-it-s-36x-this-is-what-it-looks-like-to-kill-a-usd30k-meeting-with-ai) involving oncall triage.

-As everyone else, I have been using agents successfully and unsuccessfully.
+Following their wide spread use, agents have been used with varying degrees of success.
 At times, they were a time saver, and at times, a time sink.
 This document aims to naively explore when it might be worth considering an agent.
 Although today most uses of agents are quite complex involving multiple agents, it will assume a very simple one agent setup.

-I hope to in the future elaborate on a more complex setup.
+Future analysis may elaborate on a more complex setup.

 <figure class="image">
   <img src="/images/2025-08-12-agent-and-verifier.png" alt="Agent And Verifier">
-  <figcaption>Gemini prompt: Draw me a picture of an agent as a robot alongside
+  <figcaption>Gemini prompt: Draw a picture of an agent as a robot alongside
   a human verifying a document the agent handed it.
 The agent also has as wristwatch and is checking the time.
   </figcaption>